10 Tips For Saying Goodbye to PMS

 Here are 10 of my favourite hormone balancing tips for you to start implementing straight away!

-More self care in the luteal phase.
-Once you enter into the second half of your cycle (2 weeks leading up to your next period - catch the replay of my Hormones 101 live session here), the Luteal Phase, it’s important to incorporate a lot more self care here.
+More self care in the Luteal Phase.
+Once you enter into the second half of your cycle (2 weeks leading up to your next period, the Luteal Phase, it’s important to incorporate a lot more self care here.
 Plenty of downtime and white space where you can be quiet and calm such as more gentle yoga classes, meditations, naps..
 (I KNOW!!!), and just generally more chilled out stuff versus high energy workouts and just too much doing doing doing.
 Now, you might be reading this thinking errrrr I have 100 kids, a house to run and a full time job.
 I’m not saying it’s easy to just clear the decks and go off for a nap, but we CAN all do the best we can do with what we have, and that’s going to be different for everyone.
 So if your life goes at 1000 miles an hour most days just start by making one tiny change this month during the 2 weeks leading up to your next period such as switching the TV (noise) off more often during those tiny little moments when you might be left alone and then closing your eyes and taking some slow long breaths in and out through your belly and nose.
 Then just sit in stillness and silence for the rest of the short time you have.
 All of these little moments of stillness will add up in the end to your having spent more and more time in a calming and restorative state.

 Eat plenty of cruciferous Vegetables.
 All vegetables (especially leafy greens) are important for our health in so many ways, but cruciferous vegetables are super key for hormonal health, these are vegetables of the Brassicaceae family, like broccoli, brussels sprouts, cabbage, cauliflower, watercress, kale, and bok choi.
 These wonderful nutrition powerhouses contain a phytochemical called Indole-3-Carbinol (I3C), which has been shown to improve oestrogen metabolism and so can help support healthy hormonal balance.